EvoL1e/Team-Profile-Generator/README.md

 ## Description

-I was tasked with making a generator that could make
+I was tasked with making a generator that would ask someone about their team.
+It would ask for info about the manager, engineer, and intern.
+It would ask for their name, id, email, github (for engineers), office number(for managers), and school(for interns).
+It would take the info into a constructor that will then append that info into the generator that will then create the html file for the user.

 ## Table of Contents